Platform-OS/pos-module-core/README.md

 - **Command Generators**: Generate commands using the provided generators, streamlining your development process with structured code scaffolding.

-- **Event System**: Use events to record actions and trigger follow-up actions within your application, facilitating clean code separation and asynchronous processing.
+- **Event System**: Use events to record and trigger follow-up actions within your application, facilitating clean code separation and asynchronous processing.

 - **Global Variable Storage** to set and retrieve variables in the global scope, providing a consistent way to manage data across your application.